Home » Banking

 1. EQ Bank GIC: Get some of the best GIC rates with EQ Bank, with terms ranging from 3 months to 10 years and GICs for TFSA and RSP accounts.

 2. US Dollar Account: Save your USD cash and earn 2% interest on every dollar.
-You can also use this bank account for international money transfers.
+You can also use this bank account to make international money transfers.

 3. Join Accounts: You can open an EQ Bank savings account with friends or partners.